 A: If you wish to be assigned to a room close to a particular classmate/s, you and the other members of your group must make a request at the time you register.
 We will do our best to accommodate these requests on a first-come, first-served basis.
 We can only accommodate requests made on registration forms prior to May 1st.

 Q: How do I access my room?

-A: When you arrive to campus, please check in at the Registration Desk in the College Center.
+A: When you arrive to campus, please check-in at the Registration Desk in the College Center.
 You will be given a swipe card to access the building, as well as a key to your room.
 Upon checkout, please return your swipe card and key to your student host.
-There is a $25 fee for each lost swipe card and room key.
-50th-75th Reunion attendees who are staying on campus and receive their key and card from student hosts at their assgined dorms.
+There is a $25 fee for each lost swipe card and a $75 fee for each lost room key.
+50th - 75th Reunion attendees who are staying on campus and receive their key and card from student hosts at their assigned dorms.